 Benefits of therapeutic work

 Identifying what you experienced as a child that continues to impact you may be one of the first steps in the therapeutic process.
-You might have learned to hold your feelings inside if you were told not to express emotion as a child.
+You might have learned to hold your feelings inside if you were told not to express negative emotions as a child.
 Children often require support when learning about emotions and may react in the safest way to safeguard themselves.
-Emotional repression can cause mental and physical health consequences, so inner child work can help clients learn to express and feel their emotions healthily.
+Emotional repression can cause anxiety and mental and physical health consequences, so inner child work can help clients learn to express and feel their emotions healthily.

 Clients without traumatic childhood experiences or difficulty with caregivers can also benefit from inner child work.
 The inner child therapy process can increase self-awareness, self-love, and connection.
 Some common themes in adult life that people may address or discuss when they do inner child work include: